 Christopher Harth-Kitzerow

-My research focuses on Secure Multiparty Computation (MPC) and Privacy-Preserving Machine Learning using MPC.
-I am generally interested in cryptography, privacy, and distributed systems.
+My research focuses on Secure Multiparty Computation (MPC) and Privacy-Preserving Machine Learning (PPML) using MPC.
+I am generally interested in autonomous driving, cryptography, and distributed systems.

-Before my PhD, I worked in Research and Development positions at BMW Group, Huawei, and the University of Sydney.
+Prior to my reserach on MPC and PPML, I worked in Research and Development positions at BMW Group, Huawei, and the University of Sydney.
 I received my Master’s with distinction from the Informatics faculty of the Technical University of Munich.

 I have multiple years of experience programming in C++ and Python.
 In 2018 and 2019, my team and I won first place in the annual Google Munich Hackathon.